verhas/pyama/doc/snippet.md

 ```

 Note, however, that the starting back-ticks SHOULD be followed by the syntax type to
-help pyaman to distinguish it from the snippet ending.
+help Pyama to distinguish it from the snippet ends.
 For examples, please
 look at the raw display of the [README.md](../README.md) file.

-## TRUNCATE new line from segment
+## TRUNCATE new line from the segment

-In some cases you want a snippet, when used be part of a line.
+In some cases, you want a snippet, when used be part of a line.
 But segments start with
 a segment start line and they also end with a segment ending line and thus the last line
 is always terminated with a new line.

 If you use the keyword `TRUNCATE` in the starting line of the snippet and the last
 characters of the last line before the snippet terminating line are `\\n` (backslash
-and new line) then they will be removed when the snippet is used.
+and newline) then they will be removed when the snippet is used.
 Note that this makes
-only sense for snippets that are solely used in other snippet when referenced
+only sense for snippets that are solely used in other snippets when referenced
 using the `key->'file/snippet_name'` format.
 If a `TRUNCATE` snippet is used via
-`USE SNIPPET` then only the `\` (backslash) will be removes from before the new line.
+`USE SNIPPET` then only the `\` (backslash) will be removed from before the new line.
 This is because if the new line was removed in such a use the updated segment would concatenate
 the terminating segment ending line and the last line.